Naomi Campbell: Association with Jeffrey Epstein

-Campbell appears in the alleged contact book and in flight logs of late American financier and convicted sex trafficker Jeffrey Epstein, as well as in photographs with Epstein and his associate Ghislaine Maxwell.
+Campbell appears in the alleged contact book and in flight logs of late American financier and sex trafficker Jeffrey Epstein, as well as in photographs with Epstein and his associate Ghislaine Maxwell.
 In August 2019, Campbell addressed the relationship on her YouTube channel, admitting she knew Epstein after being introduced to him by ex-boyfriend Flavio Briatore, stating: "What he's done is indefensible, when I heard what he had done, it sickened me to my stomach, just like everybody else, because I've had my fair share of sexual predators and thank God I had good people around who protected me from this.
 I stand with the victims.
 They're scarred for life.
 For life."
 However, Campbell's claims are disputed by Epstein victim Virginia Roberts Giuffre, claiming Campbell was aware and a close friend of Maxwell.

-In 2022, The Guardian reported on an alleged email exchange from May 2010 between Campbell and Saif Gaddafi, in which Campbell described Maxwell as a "great friend" and inquired about arranging a visit to Libya for Maxwell.
-Campbell's spokesperson responded stating that she did not recognize the alleged email exchange and could not comment on its authenticity, as The Guardian refused to provide her with a copy or evidence of the exchange.
+In 2022, The Guardian reported on an alleged email exchange from May 2010 between Campbell and Saif al-Islam Gaddafi, in which Campbell described Maxwell as a "great friend" and inquired about arranging a visit to Libya for Maxwell.
+Campbell's spokesperson responded stating that she did not recognise the alleged email exchange and could not comment on its authenticity, as The Guardian refused to provide her with a copy or evidence of the exchange.

-On August 2025, the Department of Justice released a transcript of an interview between Maxwell and Deputy Attorney General Todd Blanche.
+In August 2025, the Department of Justice released a transcript of an interview between Maxwell and Deputy Attorney General Todd Blanche.
 During the interview, Maxwell admitted that Campbell probably had visited Little Saint James at some point, and that Campbell had a friendship with Epstein that was "independent" of her.